May 24, 2022

 He referred Curtis to MD Anderson’s Clinical Center for Targeted Therapy, where researchers test experimental drugs and drug combinations so new that they are not yet approved by the Food and Drug Administration (FDA).

-One of those clinical trials, led by Apostolia Tsimberidou, M.D., Ph.D., was testing a combination of two immunotherapy drugs – nivolumab and ipilimumab – for the treatment of neuroendocrine tumors.
+One of those clinical trials, led by Apostolia M. Tsimberidou, M.D., Ph.D., was testing a combination of two immunotherapy drugs – nivolumab and ipilimumab – for the treatment of neuroendocrine tumors.

 Unlike chemotherapy that directly destroys cancer cells, immunotherapy trains a patient’s own natural immune system to identify, target and eliminate cancer cells.

-No signs of cancer after clinical trial
+No signs of neuroendocrine carcinomas after clinical trial

 Three months after he joined the clinical trial, Curtis’ tumors had shrunk by 65%.
 In another three months, they’d shrunk by 80%.